d0-labs/aks-azure-keyvault/README.md

 It addresses a shortcoming with Kubernets `secrets` shortcoming, whereby they are only Base64-encoded, and can therefore be easily read.

-Secrets Store CSI Driver provides seamless integration with Azure Keyvault, and allows you to access Kubernetes secrets via environment variables or as  volumes (more secure) mounted to your `Pod` or `Deployment`.
+Secrets Store CSI Driver provides seamless integration with Azure Keyvault, and allows you to access Kubernetes secrets via environment variables or as  volumes (more secure) mounted to your `Pod`.
 ## Setup

 1. Install Secrets Store CSI Driver for Azure v0.0.10 in Kubernetes